techjay-c/tp/docs/DeveloperGuide.md

 1. Users initiate a filter for a patient by providing various filter criteria such as PHONE, ADDRESS, GENDER, TREATMENT and more.
    These criteria allow users to search for patients with specific attributes.
 2. ToothTracker processes the user's filter criteria and matches them against the patient records in the database.
-3. Dentists that meet the filter criteria are displayed as search results, providing users with a list of patients that fulfill their specific requirements.
+3. Patients that meet the filter criteria are displayed as search results, providing users with a list of patients that fulfill their specific requirements.
 4. If no matches are found for the given filter criteria, the system informs the user that no results were found based on the specified filters.

 ##### Feature Considerations